 sony-side-by-side

-Two projectors, side by side, running the same content.
-This is an example of good and bad HDR processing.
+Two projectors, side by side.
+This is more an example of HDR processing.
 Notice how there are three individual lights in the left image, but a single blob of light on the right.

 Geoffrey Morrison/CNET

-Now, higher-end projectors can do WCG and do an OK job with HDR, but at a far greater price than a large TV.
-Even the best and brightest projectors are still only a fraction of the brightness of a midrange television.
-Brightness isn't everything (though arguably, contrast ratio is), but when it comes to HDR light output is a much bigger deal.
+Now, higher-end projectors can do wide color gamut and do an OK job with HDR, but at a far greater price than a large TV.
+Even the best and brightest projectors still boast only a fraction of the brightness of a midrange television.
+Brightness isn't everything (though arguably, contrast ratio is), but when it comes to HDR, light output is a much bigger deal.
+Some new projectors are using LEDs or lasers as their light source, and they can often do far better in terms of color and overall brightness, but contrast ratios are still far too low for reasonable HDR.

 Can a projector look good without HDR?
-Yes, but this is another piece missing in the PJ puzzle.
+Yes, but this is another piece missing in the projector puzzle.

 A little thing called light

-Forget 4K and HDR, the biggest image quality issue with projectors is much more practical: ambient light.
+Forget 4K and HDR -- the biggest image-quality issue with projectors is much more practical: ambient light.
 A projector throws light at a screen, but any other light in the room is also getting thrown at the screen.
 The brightest parts of the image aren't hugely affected, but the darker parts are.
 Which is to say, if you're watching sports or something that's bright overall, you're fine.
-If you're watching a dark movie or playing a dark video game, it's going to be hard to see.
+If you're watching a dark movie or playing a dark video game, the image is going to be hard to see.

 Yes, there are ambient light-rejecting screens, but they're expensive.
 And physics is physics.
-No matter how good a fancy screen is at reducing the impact of ambient light, it's still going to look worse than the same screen in a dark room.
-If you want to watch your projector during the day in a room with lots of windows (like the one at the top of this article) and enjoy the best image quality, you'll need lots of curtains.
+No matter how good a fancy screen is at reducing the impact of ambient light, that same screen is still going to look worse in the day than in a dark room.
+If you want to watch your projector in a room with lots of windows (like the one shown at the top of this article) and enjoy the best image quality, you'll need lots of curtains.

 Sorry, projectors, but TVs are winning

-Projectors aren't going away any time soon.
-It's just that their value compared to TVs has shifted.
-For those of us who still aren't satisfied with 75-, 85- or even 98-inch screens, projectors are the only way to go.
+Projectors aren't going away anytime soon.
+It's just that their value compared with TVs has shifted.
+For those of us who still aren't satisfied with 75-inch, 85-inch or even larger screens, projectors are the only way to go.
 At least until MicroLED drops in price.